mattischrome/console-blog/content/posts/understated-classics-or-not/index.md

 - Pop
 - Twenty Two
 title: Understated Classics Or Not?
-heroImage: ../../assets/images/defaultHero.jpg
-description: At the new year, thoughts and spare time for writing point me toward writing some new posts for my
 ---
 At the new year, thoughts and spare time for writing point me toward writing some new posts for my understated classics series.
 Expect some new ones soon.